 - Feedback loops in place at every stage so learnings can be made for future events

 For issues that affect the availability of the Signable service, we communicate them via our status page.
-We have the ability to regenerate our whole infrastructure, within a different AWS region within a few minutes with backups taken from our backup facilities.
+We have the ability to regenerate our whole infrastructure, within a different AWS region or datacentre within a few minutes with backups taken from our backup facilities.

 The Signable infrastructure is scanned on a daily basis against the OWASP top 10 security issues and any issues highlighted to the Signable development team.
 Our infrastructure is also scanned on a quarterly basis to comply with our PCI-DSS certification.